AI Failures in the Eyes of the Downstream Developer: A First Look at Concerns, Practices, and Challenges: Results

 \subsection{RQ3: Perceived Challenges}

-Five main themes of challenges when handling AI safety concerns are faced by the participants, namely (1) infrastructure gaps, (2) technical and model-related difficulties, (3) lack of mature process, (4) resources constraints, and (5) barriers to technical understanding and information access.
+Five main themes of challenges when handling AI failure concerns are faced by the participants, namely (1) infrastructure gaps, (2) technical and model-related difficulties, (3) lack of mature process, (4) resources constraints, and (5) barriers to technical understanding and information access.
 Figure~\ref{fig:RQ3-survey} displays the survey results.

-\textbf{Theme 1: Infrastructure gaps} refers to the absence of artefacts and tools for managing AI safety concerns. \ul{\textit{Evaluation and benchmark gaps}} highlights the lack of metrics and benchmarks for evaluating AI safety.
+\textbf{Theme 1: Infrastructure gaps} refers to the absence of artefacts and tools for managing AI failure. \ul{\textit{Evaluation and benchmark gaps}} highlights the lack of metrics and benchmarks for evaluation.
 P4 noted: ``\textit{There is no metric to decide if the model is safe enough}".
-The lack of benchmark includes both an absence of standardised datasets for specific AI safety concerns and limited datasets marginalised groups such as less common cultures.
+The lack of benchmark includes both an absence of standardised datasets for specific AI failure concerns and limited datasets marginalised groups such as less common cultures.
+In particular, P9 mentioned: ``\textit{It would be great if we have the evaluation dataset... we have to do it by ourselves, and it is very hard to control}''.

 Similarly, \ul{\textit{monitoring system gaps}} reflect the absence of systems to track deployed AI software.
-For instance, P13 emphasised the need for a dashboard-like monitoring system to proactively detect safety breaches over relying on user feedback.
+For instance, P13 emphasised the lack of a dashboard-like monitoring system to proactively detect failure occurrences over relying on user feedback.
 Our survey confirms these challenges, receiving 85\% agreement on the challenges of evaluation and benchmark gaps, as well as monitoring system gaps.

+\textbf{Theme 2: Technical and model-related difficulties} includes both inherent and external challenges in addressing AI failures within model and software systems. \ul{\textit{Model interpretability and transparency issue}} hinders model understanding, making failure-mitigation fine-tuning and testing difficult.
+As P12 noted: ``\textit{AI models are often black boxes, making explainability difficult, which complicates troubleshooting unexpected behaviour}''.
+This was the most acknowledged challenge, with 87\% agreement in the survey.

+\ul{\textit{Performance \mbox{failure mitigation} tradeoffs}} arises from accuracy loss in mitigation fine-tuning and efficiency reductions from behavioural guardrails, complicating the balance between performance and reliability.
+For example, P2 noted: ``\textit{There is usually a trade-off between utility, efficiency, and safety.
+If I want to increase safety, I often have to sacrifice other factors}''.
+This challenge was recognised by 64\% of survey participants, though 14\% disagreed.